olunov/history_rec/README.txt

 This module is **not** able to:

   * Make recommendations for entity types other than "node".
-  * Access data sources other than `$database['default']` for better performance.
+  * Access database other than `$database['default']` for better performance.

-To do those, you need to customize the module.
-Please contact the developer for more details.
+To do those, you need to customize the module on the code level.